AnirudhGovil/DSA-project-group-44/README.md

-7. compare \<assignment> \<zipfile> Compares the file tree to check if any of the files in the submitted zip are dierent from any of the files in the current directory.
+7. compare \<assignment> \<zipfile> Compares the file tree to check if any of the files in the submitted zip are different from any of the files in the current directory.
 Prints list of those files.
 Uses MD5 hash (command MD5 sum) to compare.